ke-01/SAQRec/README.md

-# Implementation of NS-LCR
+# Implementation of SAQRec
-This is the official implementation of the paper "A User Satisfaction Alignment Framework for Recommendation with Sparse and Biased User Questionnaire Feedback" based on PyTorch.
+This is the official implementation of the paper "SAQRec: Aligning Recommender Systems to User Satisfaction via Questionnaire Feedback" based on PyTorch.

 ## Overview